danielefongo/toggl-tracker/readme.md

 - **Append mode**, by recording from the last recorded activity.
 - **Picky mode**, by compiling not-filled selected past (and future) holes.

-By default only working hours are included in time entry generation:
-- From monday to friday
-- From 9:00 to 13:00 (Local Time)
-- From 14:00 to 18:00 (Local Time)

-Working days and Working hours can be configured by changing the `config.json` file.

 ## Getting started

 ### Setup
-To use toggl-compile you have to set up environment variables:
+To setup toggl-compile you have to run the following command:
 ```
-TOGGL_TOKEN=<token>
-TOGGL_WORKSPACE=<workspace_id>
-GOOGLE_TOKEN=<token> #optional
-GOOGLE_LOCALE=<locale> #optional
+npm run init
 ```

-You can put these variables in a `.env` file in the project root or export them before running the tool.
-The `GOOGLE_TOKEN` and `GOOGLE_LOCALE` variables are used to retrieve national holidays from google calendar api and they are optional.
-If not set, holidays wont be skipped.
+The command will ask you some useful informations like working days, working hours intervals and so on.
+It will also ask you to provide **toggl** token and workspace and **google** api to retrieve national holidays from google calendar api.
+The last two informations are optional: if not set, holidays wont be skipped.

 #### Obtain toggl token